appijumbo/starterKit2017/README.md

-# starterKit2017
+# Starter-Kit
-simple web dev starter kit based on HTML5 bioilerplate and refactored for sass
+a simple structure to start a site.
+Combines HTML% boilerplate https://html5boilerplate.com/ with a sass layout